nrschultz586/Global-Temperature-Change-Analysis-Python-/README.md

 # Global-Temperature-Change-Analysis-Python-

-This project was completed as part of CareerFoundry's Data Analytics course, where I used Python to analyze global temperature changes over the years.
+# Objective
+This study aims to analyze global and regional temperature changes over time, identify patterns and trends, and provide insights to support climate action and policy decisions.

+# Data Overview
+The dataset, sourced from [Kaggle]([url](https://www.kaggle.com/datasets/sevgisarac/temperature-change?select=Environment_Temperature_change_E_All_Data_NOFLAG.csv)), tracks temperature change metrics across multiple countries and regions from 1961 to 2020.
+All temperature changes are measured in Celsius and calculated relative to a baseline average from 1951 to 1980.